 Our Whole Lives (8th Grade):

 Our Whole Lives, also known as OWL, is a comprehensive sexuality education program developed by the UUA in conjunction with the United Church of Christ.
 The OWL curriculum is designed to help our 8th graders gain the knowledge, values and skills to lead sexually healthy, responsible lives.
-The students explore many topics, such as anatomy and physiology, gender roles, sexual orientation, relationships, dating, pregnancy, contraception, sexually transmitted diseases, and sexual decision making.
+Students explore topics such as puberty, physiology, gender identity, sexual orientation, bystander intervention, relationships, and friendships.